-- a) the FQDN or IP address of a network entity in case the Certificate is bound to that network entity; or - b) a wildcard domain under a second-level Internet domain name, e.g. .edupki.org, in case the requested Certificate is not an eduroam Certificate or Multi-Domain Network Services Certificate; or - c) a person's name (i.e. given name(s) and surname; at least one given name and the surname MUST be spelled out, additional middle names MAY be abbreviated or left out) in case the Certificate is bound to that person; or - d) the name/description of a well established group within the organisation in case the Certificate is bound to that group of people.
+- a) the FQDN or IP address of a network entity in case the Certificate is bound to that network entity; or - b) a wildcard domain under a second- or higher level Internet domain name, e.g. .example.org or .sub.example.org etc., in case the requested Certificate is not an eduroam Certificate or Multi-Domain Network Services Certificate; or - c) a person's name (i.e. given name(s) and surname; at least one given name and the surname MUST be spelled out, additional middle names MAY be abbreviated or left out) in case the Certificate is bound to that person; or - d) the name/description of a well established group within the organisation in case the Certificate is bound to that group of people.